New Netherland

-New Netherland (Nieuw Nederland), also called the New Netherlands, was a colony of the Dutch Republic located on the East Coast of what is now the United States.
+New Netherland (Nieuw Nederland) was a colony of the Dutch Republic located on the East Coast of what is now the United States.
 The claimed territories extended from the Delmarva Peninsula to Cape Cod.
 Settlements were established in what became the states of New York, New Jersey, Delaware, and Connecticut, with small outposts in Pennsylvania and Rhode Island.

 The colony was originally conceived by the Dutch West India Company in 1621 to capitalize on the North American fur trade.
 Settlement initially stalled because of policy mismanagement by the company and conflicts with Native Americans.
 The settlement of New Sweden by the Swedish South Company encroached on its southern flank, while its eastern border was redrawn to accommodate the English colonies of an expanding New England Confederation.

 The colony experienced dramatic growth during the 1650s and became a major center for trade across the North Atlantic.
-The Dutch conquered New Sweden in 1655 but, during the Second Anglo-Dutch War, surrendered New Netherland to the English following the capture of New Amsterdam.
+The Dutch conquered New Sweden in 1655, but during the Second Anglo-Dutch War, the Dutch surrendered New Netherland to England following the capture of New Amsterdam in 1664.
 In 1673, the Dutch retook the colony but relinquished it under the Treaty of Westminster (1674) that ended the Third Anglo-Dutch War.

 The inhabitants of New Netherland (New Netherlanders) were European colonists, Native Americans, and Africans imported as slave laborers.
 Not including Native Americans, the colonial population, many of whom were not of Dutch descent, was 4,301 in 1650 and 8,000 to 9,000 at the time of transfer to England in 1674.